nashville-software-school/aws-deployment-instructions/README.md

 ## Why Deploy on AWS?
-Your ability to display your capstone running on AWS servers will signal to employers your ability to work on a modern software development team, many of which are now responsible for the deployment, monitoring, and maintenance of their software stack in the cloud.
+Your ability to display your capstone running on AWS servers will signal to employers your ability to work in a modern software development team, many of which are now responsible for the deployment, monitoring, and maintenance of their software stack in the cloud.

 ## AWS Elastic Beanstalk